Squeeze (The X-Files): Pre-production

-Coming after two episodes focused on the series' "mythology", or fictional history, "Squeeze" helped establish that the show could cover other paranormal subjects, and was the first "monster-of-the-week" episode of The X-Files.
+Coming after two episodes focused on the series' "mythology", or fictional history, "Squeeze" helped establish that the show could cover other paranormal subjects and was the series' first "monster-of-the-week" episode.
 Series creator Chris Carter thought that the show could not sustain its momentum unless it branched out from the previously UFO-centered plots.
 Co-writers Glen Morgan and James Wong were inspired to write the episode when they looked at a ventilation shaft outside of their office and thought about whether someone could crawl inside it.
 Although the episode has parallels with the second Kolchak film, The Night Strangler (1973), which featured a man who commits murders every 21 years, Morgan and Wong have stated they were inspired by the serial killers Jack the Ripper and Richard Ramirez.

 After eating foie gras during a trip to France, Carter proposed the idea that the villain should consume human livers.
 Morgan noted that the writers settled on the liver because it was "funnier" than any other organ.
 The idea to have Tooms use a nest for hibernation came from Morgan and Wong; they liked that if the agents were unable to catch Tooms, he could return after weeks of dormancy.

-Actor Doug Hutchison was aged 33 when he auditioned for the part of Tooms, but the producers initially considered him too young for the role; Morgan thought that Hutchinson "looks twelve years old".
+Actor Doug Hutchison was aged 33 when he auditioned for the part of Tooms, but the producers initially considered him too young for the role; Morgan thought that Hutchison "looks twelve years old."
 However, Hutchison impressed the writers with his ability to suddenly transition into aggressive behavior, which convinced them to hire him.
 He related that his portrayal of Tooms was inspired by the "stillness" of Anthony Hopkins' acting in The Silence of the Lambs (1991).

 Filming

-The episode's establishing exterior shots, and those of Tooms' house, were filmed around Hastings Street in Vancouver.
+The episode's establishing exterior shots, and those of Tooms' apartment, were filmed around Hastings Street in Vancouver.
 When filming the first shot of Tooms' eyes glowing from a storm drain, the production crew arrived too late to secure the street for filming and a nearby construction crew were temporarily drafted to guard the area.
 The ventilation system through which the first victim is attacked at night was meant to be of a parking garage.
 However, to avoid a costly tenting operation to simulate night-time, a replica of the necessary parts of the ventilation system was built in a lower level of the parking garage.
 Exterior shots of Scully's apartment were also filmed in Vancouver, at the same location used in the pilot episode.
 However, this location's use was later discontinued owing to the limited range of shots it afforded; most reverse angles would show a large parking lot across the street.